malikaii99/File-Management-Permission-Linus/README.md

 The first two lines of the screenshot display the commands I entered, and the other lines display the output of the second command.
 I previously determined that the group had execute permissions, so I used the chmod command to remove them.
 The researcher2 user already had execute permissions, so they did not need to be added.

-The first two lines of the screenshot display the commands I entered, and the other lines display the output of the second command.
-I previously determined that the group had execute permissions, so I used the chmod command to remove them.
-The researcher2 user already had execute permissions, so they did not need to be added.

 <h3>Summary</h3>
 I adjusted several permissions to align with the authorization requirements set by my organization for the files and directories within the projects  directory.
 To initiate this process, I began by employing the ls -la command to inspect the current permissions of the directory.
 This initial assessment informed my subsequent actions.
 Subsequently, I utilized the chmod command on multiple occasions to modify the permissions of both files and directories as needed.